fusorjs/tutorial/README.md

 - memoization
 - move TUTORIAL.md from github to this app
 - embed interactive playgrounds into pages with examples (use editor <https://ace.c9.io/>)
+- route observer like in todomvc

 ## Done

+- mathml page
 - jsx page
 - css usage
 - usage with custom elements